olokoo-wackadoodles/wackadoodles-website/src/pages/shop/book-bundle.md

 ---
 title: Book Bundle
-short_description: Includes both books.
+short_description: >-
+  Includes both books: We are the Wackadoodles, Welcome to our blended family and We are the Wackadoodles, It's Nice to be Kind.
 Both books signed by author.
 shop_link: 'https://square.link/u/WTpjFJmZ'
 price: lorem-ipsum
 additional_images: []